HSA

 The following expenses are eligible only when incurred to treat a diagnosed medical condition.
 Such expenses require a Letter of Medical Necessity from your physician, containing the medical necessity of the expense, diagnosed condition, onset of condition, and physician’s signature.

-Ear plugsOxygen equipment and oxygenVitamins & dietary supplements
+Ear plugsOxygen equipment and oxygenVitamins and dietary supplements

 Nursing services for care of a special medical ailmentVaricose vein treatment